 - The rest of the Confederate army under Generals John B. Magruder, Benjamin Huger, and Theophilus H. Holmes would guard Richmond from a counterattack.

-Because the movement of such a massive amount of troops involved leaving the road to Richmond open, Lee stressed the need for secrecy.
-The plan also relied on all its parts (and commanders) working in concert, especially Jackson, who had to start the attack for the others to follow.
+Because the movement of such a massive number of troops involved leaving the road to Richmond open, Lee stressed the need for secrecy.
+The plan was also dependent on all its parts (and commanders) working in concert, especially Jackson, who had to start the attack for the others to follow.
 The commanders agreed that the attack would begin on June 26.

 When the general plan was decided upon, Lee left the room to allow his subordinates to work out the details.
 This was the first and last time that Lee would do this.
 The commanders returned to their men after the meeting; Jackson rode back to rejoin his three divisions on their way from the west.
 The next day, Lee drafted the results of the meeting into written orders and distributed them to the commanders.

-Meanwhile, McClellan wrote his wife that Confederate activity seemed “mysterious.”
-The uncomfortably hot, wet weather was improving, and McClellan hoped “to be able to take a decisive step in advance (the) day after tomorrow.”
-McClellan envisioned a scenario where “the operations would resolve themselves into a series of partial attacks, rather than a general battle.”
-McClellan added, “I have a kind of presentiment that tomorrow will bring forth something–what I do not know–we will see when the time arrives.”
+Meanwhile, McClellan wrote his wife Ellen that Confederate activity seemed “mysterious” as the uncomfortably hot, wet weather was improving.
+McClellan hoped “to be able to take a decisive step in advance (the) day after tomorrow… & if I succeed will gain a couple of miles towards Richmond… It now looks to me as if the operations would resolve themselves into a series of partial attacks, rather than a general battle.”
+He added, “I have a kind of presentiment that tomorrow will bring forth something–what I do not know–we will see when the time arrives.”

-Deserters and fugitive slaves informed McClellan that Jackson intended to attack his right.
+Deserters and fugitive slaves informed McClellan that Jackson intended to attack the Federal right, probably on the 28th.
 He responded by sending Federals to obstruct the roads that Jackson would use to get there.
 He also continued inching closer to Richmond, with skirmishing taking place around Mechanicsville.